Imtiaz Ali (director)

-Imtiaz Ali (born 16 June 1971) is an Indian filmmaker.
-He is best known for writing and directing the romantic comedies Jab We Met (2007) and Love Aaj Kal (2009), and the dramas Rockstar (2011), Highway (2014), Tamasha (2015), Jab Harry Met Sejal (2017), and Amar Singh Chamkila (2024).
+Imtiaz Ali (/hns/; born 16 June 1971) is an Indian filmmaker.
+He is best known for writing and directing the romantic comedies Socha Na Tha (2005), Jab We Met (2007) and Love Aaj Kal (2009), and the dramas Rockstar (2011), Highway (2014), Tamasha (2015), Jab Harry Met Sejal (2017), Amar Singh Chamkila (2024), and Main Vaapas Aaunga (2026).

 Early and personal life

 Imtiaz Ali was born in Jamshedpur and spent some of his early years in Patna.

-His father Mansoor Ali was a contractor who did irrigation job, and as a child he would sometimes accompany him, which gave Imtiaz a sense of what was going on in the innards of India.
-His uncle, through his mother, is Pakistani TV actor and director/producer Khalid Ahmed.
+His father Mansoor Ali was a contractor in irrigation, and as a child, he would sometimes accompany him, which gave Imtiaz a sense of what was going on in the innards of India.
+His maternal uncle is Pakistani TV actor and director/producer Khalid Ahmed.
 He had his early education at St. Michael's High School, Patna and later at D.B.M.S.
 English School, Jamshedpur.
-He is the brother of director Arif Ali (who made his directorial debut with the film Lekar Hum Deewana Dil).
+He is the elder brother of director Arif Ali, who made his directorial debut with Lekar Hum Deewana Dil (2014).

 He attended Hindu College, University of Delhi, where he took part in college theater.
 He was very successful in college.
 He also started Ibtida, the dramatics society of the college.
-Thereafter he moved to Mumbai and did a diploma course from Xavier Institute of Communication.
+Thereafter, he moved to Mumbai and did a diploma course from Xavier Institute of Communication.

 Career

 Initial struggles and directorial debut (1994–2006)

 Ali began his career directing TV programs including Kurukshetra for Zee TV and Imtihaan for Doordarshan.
-His initial work also includes a forty-five-minute slot telefilm for series Rishtey on Zee TV; he later made the story into a feature film named Highway.
+His initial work also includes a forty-five-minute slot telefilm for the series Rishtey on Zee TV; he later made the story of one of the episodes into a feature film named Highway.
 He moved on to Bollywood films.
 In 2005, he made his directorial debut with the romantic comedy, Socha Na Tha, starring Abhay Deol and Ayesha Takia.
 He got to direct the film following a meeting with Sunny Deol, who agreed to review his script and produce the film.
 Reflecting on this pivotal moment, Ali remarked that, "he didn’t ask me where I was from or about my experience.
 He holds a significant place in my life because he gave me my first film."
-Upon release, it received mixed-to-positive reviews from the critics, but emerged as a commercial failure at the box office.
+Upon release, it received positive reviews from the critics, but emerged as a commercial failure at the box office.
 He quoted, later in an interview, that it took him three years to make the film.